ray-project/ray/doc/source/walkthrough.rst

 remote object.
 If you're familiar with futures, our object refs are conceptually similar.

-Object IDs can be created in multiple ways.
+Object refs can be created in multiple ways.

   1. They are returned by remote function calls.
   2. They are returned by ``ray.put``.